The route MyWay produced doesn't look correct?

 Service Time

-Service Time grately affects overall route time and can play significant role when you build your route.
-Please make sure you set correct service time when you plan your route.
+Service Time greatly affects overall route time and can play a significant role when you build your route.
+Please make sure you set the correct service time when you plan your route.

 My route goes "forward/backward" direction from what I need.